 “Analyzing Customers in Your Business Plan” 2011 [Growthink, Inc.] https://www.growthink.com/businessplan/help-center/analyzing-customers-your-business-plan

-If you are interest to know more about our work, get examples of customers reports or discuss your task, press the button below and we will contact you as soon as possible.
+If you are interested in knowing more about our work, get examples of customer reports or discuss your task, press the button below and we will contact you as soon as possible.